-Academic advising at Meredith allows you to capitalize on your strengths.
-Students build relationships with their faculty adviser, student adviser, and the Office of Academic Advising to create and achieve their personal academic goals.
+Academic Advising at Meredith allows you to capitalize on your strengths.
+Students build relationships with their faculty advisor, student advisor, and Academic Advising to create and achieve their personal academic goals.

-Faculty advisers are trained to work with all students regardless of major interests.
-When students declare a major, they are assigned a faculty adviser within their program of study who they will work with for the remainder of their time at Meredith.
+Faculty advisors are trained to work with all students regardless of major interests.
+When students declare a major, they are assigned a faculty advisor within their program of study who they will work with for the remainder of their time at Meredith.

 - Assist students in their consideration and clarification of educational goals